openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following parameters are used in the JSON-encoded Credential Response body:

-* `credential`: OPTIONAL.
-Contains issued Credential.
-It MUST NOT be used if `credentials` or `transaction_id` parameter is present.
-It MAY be a string or an object, depending on the Credential Format.
-See (#format-profiles) for the Credential Format-specific encoding requirements.
 * `credentials`: OPTIONAL.
 Contains an array of issued Credentials.
-It MUST NOT be used if `credential` or `transaction_id` parameter is present.
-The values in the array MAY be a string or an object, depending on the Credential Format.
+It MUST NOT be used if the `transaction_id` parameter is present.
+The values in the array MUST be an object, depending on the Credential Format.
 See (#format-profiles) for the Credential Format-specific encoding requirements.
+The array MUST contain one or more objects.
+The following parameters are used inside this object (other parameters MAY also be included):
+   * `credential`: REQUIRED.
+Contains the issued Credential.
+It MAY be a string or an object, depending on the Credential Format.
+See Appendix A for the Credential Format-specific encoding requirements.
+   * `notification_id`: OPTIONAL.
+String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification).
 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer cannot immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
-It MUST not be used  if `credential` or `credentials` is present.
+It MUST not be used  if the `credentials` parameter is present.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential-request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
-* `notification_id`: OPTIONAL.
-String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification).
-This parameter MUST NOT be present if `credential` parameter is not present.

 The format of the Credential in the Credential Response is determined by the value of the `format` parameter specified in the Credential Request.